Bachelor's Entry - FAQs

 3. intend to complete a Bachelor of Education (Secondary) with the subject specialisation of Technological and Applied Studies, including design and technology plus one of the following:

-4. be willing to complete your studies at Charles Sturt University (CSU) or the University of Newcastle (UoN) and meet their entry requirements including:
+4. be willing to complete their studies at Charles Sturt University (CSU) or the University of Newcastle (UoN) and meet their entry requirements including:

 a.
 Charles Sturt University